Chase Ultimate Rewards Guide: How To Earn, Redeem & Partners

 - Referrals: ChaseReferaFriend.com

 Signing up for a new Chase Ultimate Rewards card is the best way to earn a big chunk of Ultimate Rewards Points.
-Currently, there are some awesome sign up bonuses on the Sapphire Preferred and the Ink Preferred.
+Currently, there is an awesome welcome offers on the Sapphire Preferred.

 Credit Card Earnings